bigwoke/tsbot/README.md

 HOMECID=
 # The prefix entered before commands
 PREFIX='!'
+# Modifier for quote timeouts in milliseconds.
+The amount of quotes by one
+# user will be multiplied by this number to get the amount of time a particular
+# quote by that user will be "on cooldown" before being displayed again.
+# Ex: if a user has 10 quotes, each quote displayed is on cooldown for 1 minute
+# (60,000ms) from the time the quote is displayed via the quote command.
+QUOTE_TIMEOUT_MOD=6000
 # Users with full access to every feature of the bot.
 # Correct values are unique IDs of teamspeak clients.
 Comma delimited.
 ROOT_USERS='AbCdEfGhIjKlMnOpQrStUvWxYzA=, AzYwXvUtSrQpOnMlKjIhGfEdCbA='